They don't call 'em WOLVES of Wall St. for nothing ...

-I've been on a few dates with guys who work in "finance" — as in, they can't explain to me in 10 words or less what it is exactly that they do with all those numbers and dollar signs all day long (and hey, as a creative girl who writes for a living, I'm not about to ask them to elaborate).
+I've been on a few dates with men who work in "finance" — as in, they can't explain to me in 10 words or less what it is exactly that they do with all those numbers and dollar signs (and hey, as a creative girl who writes for a living, I'm not about to ask them to elaborate).

-There was another date who started work at 5:30 every morning, and was so obsessed with his alma mater that blue and gold were the only colors he could see or wear outside of the office.
+There was another date who started work at 5:30 every morning and was so obsessed with his alma mater that blue and gold were the only colors he could see or wear outside of the office.
 Naturally, he'd also party as if he was back in college, getting so drunk that he'd unleash his pent-up wrath on the nearest server, barback or cab driver he could find.

 I'd like to say I'm the only person who's witnessed such nightmares, but sadly, the reverse is true.

 1. Money Comes First (And Always Will)

 As HowAboutWe points out, the great part about dating someone in finance is that they probably have a large disposable income they can spend on romantic dinners, once-in-a-lifetime experiences, and, well, you.
 However, their job will always come first.
 How much they make will almost always come up on the first date (UGH), and most likely, any emotional problems you have will have to be explained in dollars and cents for them to understand and/or sympathize.

 2. They Don't Get It When You're Not Interested

 This creepy list was written by an investment banker who simply couldn't take unreturned texts and calls as an answer that a first date didn't want to see him again.
 So he Googled her and proceeded to pen this 1,600-word email asking why she wasn't into him.
 Uh, talk about a HIGH opinion of yourself.

 3. Their Social Norms AREN'T Normal